mercadopago/devsite-docs/guides/split-payment/integrate-marketplace.en.md

-# Integrate checkout in Split Payment (marketplace)
+# Integrate checkout in Split Payments (marketplace)

 If you choose to sell through a Marketplace, it is possible to integrate **two types of Mercado Pago checkout** to process payments made.